cyberman54/ESP32-Paxcounter/README.md

 # Sensors and Peripherals

 You can add up to 3 user defined sensors.
-Insert your sensor's payload scheme in [*sensors.cpp*](src/sensors.cpp).
-Sensor payload transmit can be switched by remote control command 0x13 sent to Port 2.
+Insert sensor's payload scheme in [*sensors.cpp*](src/sensors.cpp).
 Bosch BME280 / BME680 environment sensors are supported.
 Enable *flag lib_deps_sensors* for your board in [*platformio.ini*](src/platformio.ini) and configure BME in board's hal file before build.
-If you want to use Bosch's proprietary BSEC libraray (e.g. to get indoor air quality value for BME680) further enable *build_flags_sensors*, which comes on the price of reduced RAM and increased build size.
+If you need Bosch's proprietary BSEC libraray (e.g. to get indoor air quality value for BME680) further enable *build_flags_sensors*, which comes on the price of reduced RAM and increased build size.
 RTC DS3231, generic serial NMEA GPS, I2C LoPy GPS are supported an configured in board's hal file.
 See [*generic.h*](src/hal/generic.h) for all options.

+Output of sensor data is switched by bitmask register.
+The mask value can be adjusted during runtime by remote control command 0x13 sent to Port 2.
+Default mask (0x08) can be tailored by editing *cfg.payloadmask* initialization value in [*configmanager.cpp*](src/configmanager.cpp) following this scheme:

+bit		default		sensor / data
+0		0			GPS
+1		0			Beacon alarm
+2		0			Environment sensor (BME280/BME680)
+3		1			Paxcounter (Wifi / BLE)
+4		0			User sensor #1
+5		0			User sensor #2
+6		0			User sensor #3
+7		0			Battery voltage
+8		0			reserved

+Note: By default transmit off all sensor data except counter data is disabled to respect networks fair use policies.
+If you configure sensors, you must switch on data transmit in payload mask to get values.

 # Clock controller